Are you a coach or a therapist?

 Where do you conduct in-person sessions?

 In-person sessions are conducted at the consulting room in Johannesburg South.
 Address details will be provided on request, or can be viewed here.
-Social distancing and sanitisation guidelines for Covid-19 are applied in the coaching room.

 Do you offer virtual sessions via video call?